PRichardsKSMTA/ai-mapping-agent/docs/template_spec.md

 ### 4.1\u2003Template Builder helpers

-The `app_utils.template_builder` module offers convenience functions for programmatically assembling templates.
-Use `build_lookup_layer` or `build_computed_layer` to create layer objects and pass them to `build_template()` along with the mandatory header layer.
-The builder validates the final structure against the schema so any mistakes raise a `ValidationError`.
+The `app_utils.template_builder` module provides utilities for building the initial header layer via `build_header_template` and saving it with `build_template()`.
+Lookup mappings and computed formulas are added later by the mapping wizard when the user defines them.

 ---